patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 To make a typeahead, pass `variant=typeahead` into the `<MenuToggle>` component and link an `onClick` function to the `<TextInputGroupMain>` component.

+Typeahead is a select variant that replaces the typical button toggle for opening the select menu with a text input and button toggle combo.
+As a user enters characters into the text input, the menu options will be filtered to match.

+To make a typeahead, pass `variant=typeahead` into the `<MenuToggle>` component and link an `onClick` function to the `<TextInputGroupMain>` component.

 ```ts file="./SelectTypeahead.tsx"

 ```

 ### Typeahead with create option
 If a user enters a value into a typeahead select menu that does not exist, you can allow them to create an option of that value.

+If a user enters a value into a typeahead select menu that does not exist, you can allow them to create an option of that value.

+To enable the creation ability, pass a predetermined `value` into a `<SelectOption>` component.
+You can use the `placeholder` property to change the default text shown in the text input.

+The following example outlines the code implementation required to create a working typeahead menu that allows for creation.

 If a user enters a value into a typeahead select menu that does not exist, you can allow them to create an option of that value.